Menu

 ‘Educating the mind without educating the heart, is no education at all.’ - Aristotle

-At St Anthony’s, we have spent a long time developing a curriculum where all children flourish – not only academically but spiritually, morally and socially with the wellbeing of pupils central to our aims.
+At St Anthony’s, we have developed a curriculum where all children flourish – not only academically but spiritually, morally and socially with the wellbeing of pupils central to our aims.
 Our curriculum is continuously adapted in light of up-to-date quality research, which ensures that it meets the demands of the constantly changing world in which our children live.

-In an age of rapidly increasing ‘screen time’ where children spend more time indoors than ever before, we have worked hard to create a school and an environment where children are outdoors as much as possible.
-Because this is so crucial to the mental health and wellbeing of our pupils, we have developed our school grounds to ensure that areas of our curriculum can be delivered outside of the classroom.
+In an age of rapidly increasing ‘screen time’ where children spend more time indoors than ever before, we offer a school and an environment where children are outdoors as much as possible.
+Because this is so crucial to the mental health and wellbeing of our pupils, we have developed our school grounds to ensure that some of our curriculum can be delivered in outside learning spaces.
 We have a Forest School, Farm School, many outdoor classroom areas and a local pond across the road, which we have built into our pupils’ learning.

-At St Anthony’s, the full range of National Curriculum subjects and Religious Education (God Matters) are delivered across every year group in order to ensure our children can experience a broad and balanced curriculum.
+At St Anthony’s, Religious Education (God Matters) and the full range of National Curriculum subjects are delivered across every year group to ensure our children experience a broad and balanced curriculum.
 These include: English, Mathematics, Science, History, Geography, Computing, French (in Key Stage Two), Art and design, Design and Technology, Music, Physical Education and the Outdoor Curriculum.
 We work on a theme-based curriculum wherever quality links can be made; we launch and celebrate each theme with exciting hooks, theme days, visitors and trips.

 Safeguarding and online-safety messages, Personal, Social and Health Education, including Relationship and Sex Education and British Values are taught throughout the school, in each year group.